Meet Our Team

 Breland Tommerup, M.Ed.

 Breland Tommerup graduated from the University of Montana in 2010.
 Her teaching career started in the Post Falls School district.
 She earned her Masters degree in 2014.
 After teaching fourth and fifth grades for a few years, she found her passion in advanced and differentiated learning and that has been her focus ever since.
 She was a Gifted and Talented Facilitator at the elementary level for 5 years before deciding to make Hope Education Consulting her full-time focus.
-She currently serves as the Region 1 and 2 Gifted and Talented Facilitator for the state of Idaho.
-At Hope, she will facilitate the Hope Homeschool Connections drop-in days which will offer differentiated and engaging learning opportunities for non-traditional students in a small group setting.
+She currently serves as the Gifted and Talented Coordinator for the state of Idaho.
+At Hope, she consults with families of gifted learners in any academic setting and supports Hope Homeschool Connections drop-in days, which offer differentiated and engaging learning opportunities for non-traditional students in a small group setting.

 When Breland isn’t at HEC, you can find her hiking with her dog, or golfing and boating with her husband and three children in the summer and supporting University of Montana sports throughout the year.